lrw04/bwog/README.md

 bwog is a static blog generator written in Chez Scheme.
 Its highlights include:

-- character replacement
-- customizable KaTeX macros
-- embeddable LaTeX figures
+- powerful filter system (character replacement, KaTeX macros, LaTeX figure, ...)
 - full configurability

 ## Installation

-bwog is dependent on dvisvgm and tectonic.
-Copy \*.ss to your blog repository.
+bwog is dependent on dvisvgm (included in TeX Live) and tectonic.
+Copy \*.ss except tests.ss, and Makefile to your blog repository.

 ## Usage

-Prepare a folder with `blog.lisp` in it.
-You should redefine global variables and functions in it, as it will be loaded at runtime.

-Read `bwog.lisp` for more details.
-Then, run `bwog <repo>` to build it.
-Output will be written to the same directory.